mootoday/cli-template/README.md

 [Link to clig.dev section](https://clig.dev/#arguments-and-flags)

 - [x] Prefer flags to args.
+(PR https://github.com/mootoday/cli-template/pull/5)
 - [x] Have full-length versions of all flags.
+(PR https://github.com/mootoday/cli-template/pull/5)
 - [ ] Only use one-letter flags for commonly used flags.
 - [ ] Multiple arguments are fine for simple actions against multiple files.
 - [ ] If you’ve got two or more arguments for different things, you’re probably doing something wrong.